 - Make sure to spray the pie glass dish or pie pan with cooking spray before forming the pie crust into the pan.
 This will allow you to cut and remove the piece of pie without it sticking to the pan.

-- Make sure the cream cheese and butter are at room temperature.
-These 2 ingredients will mix evenly and more consistently if at room temperature.
+- Make sure the cream cheese is at room temperature.
+This will mix evenly and more consistently if at room temperature.

 - Use the food processor to chop the pecans.
 Pulse it a few times to get the perfect chopped pecans so that it covers the cream filling evenly.